 The maximum value for a Date range used in conjunction with and must be greater than minDate.
-The Date must be specified in one of the following formats according to RFC 3339 Section 5.6: "yyyy-MM-dd", "yyyy-MM-dd'T'HH:mm:ss.SSSZ", "yyyy-MM-dd'T'HH:mm:ss.SSS'Z'", or "EEE, dd MMM yyyy HH:mm:ss zzz".
-If a timezone is not specified, the Date will be interpreted as UTC.
-This field cannot be combined with minValue or maxValue. format: date
+The Date must be specified in the following format: "yyyy-MM-dd HH:mm:ss".
+The Date will be interpreted as UTC.
+This field is used for "MinMax Date" framework only.